EdgeGallery/community/Test WG/How-to Articles/How to use 3rd party mgmt for golang modules.md

 ## Add New Golang Projects

 Currently, there are only 2 projects using Golang, mep and mep-agent.
 And there is a [project file](https://gitee.com/edgegallery/ci-management/blob/master/jjb/scripts/requirements/go/conf/projects.yaml) list all these projects.
-If your project is not including in this file, please add it here.
+If your project is not included in this file, please add it here.

 There is a section  **main** in this file, and it should be the directory used to run the `go build` command.
 For example, for project  _mep-agent_ , it's `./src/main/main.go`.
 And for project  _mep_ , there are 2 independent